BigDataIA-Summer2023-Team1/Assignment_03/README.md

 ## Learning Outcomes
-1.
+1. How to leverage model as a service
 2.

 ## Team Information and Contribution
 Name | Contributions
 --- | --- |
-Sanjana Karra |
-Nikhil Reddy Polepally |
+Sanjana Karra | Designed streamlit interface for prompt based visual search, Deployed the application on GCP Nikhil Reddy Polepally | Designed streamlit interface for image based similarity search, storing  embeddings.
-Shiva Sai Charan Ruthala |
+Shiva Sai Charan Ruthala | Executing Azure Vision workshop notebooks 06 to 10, Displaying Image Catalog and dataset analysis with a specific image analysis